Skip to content

 The rsconnect-python CLI#

 This package provides a CLI (command-line interface) for interacting with and deploying to Posit Connect.
 This is also used by the rsconnect-jupyter package to deploy Jupyter notebooks via the Jupyter web console.
-Many types of content supported by Posit Connect may be deployed by this package, including WSGI-style APIs, Dash, Streamlit, and Bokeh applications.
+Many types of content supported by Posit Connect may be deployed by this package, including WSGI-style APIs, Dash, Streamlit, Gradio, and Bokeh applications.

 Content types not directly supported by the CLI may also be deployed if they include a prepared manifest.json file.
 See "Deploying R or Other Content" for details.